SonanceAI/datamint-python-api/docs/source/command_line_tools.rst

 There are two command-line tools available:

 - ``datamint-config``: To configure the Datamint API key and URL.
-- ``datamint-upload``: To upload DICOM files to the Datamint server.
+- ``datamint-upload``: To upload DICOM/mp4/png/jpeg files to the Datamint server.

 .. _configuring_datamint_settings: